 A shipment originating in Canada or Mexico which incidentally transits the United States en route to a delivery point in the same country that originated the shipment is exempt from the requirement for an in transit license.

-§ 123.20 Nuclear related controls.
+§ 123.20 [Reserved]

 § 123.21 Duration, renewal, and disposition of licenses.